pypa/packaging.python.org/source/glossary.rst

         for a directory of Python modules that can be imported.
 See the entries for these two terms for more complete definitions.

-        The :term:`Python Packaging User Guide (PyPUG)` uses these more complete terms instead of "package" for emphasis, or when the meaning is not clear from context.
-Usually, however, context is enough to know what meaning is intended.
+        The :term:`Python Packaging User Guide (PyPUG)` sometimes uses these more complete terms instead of "package" for emphasis, or when the context is not enough to tell which meaning is intended.
+Usually, however, context is enough.

     Package Index